-Last week my cousin Frank Moore called me as excited as I have ever heard him.
+Awhile back my cousin Frank Moore called me as excited as I have ever heard him and I knew it had something to do with redfish.

 “I hung into a bull redfish past Bluebird’s Fish Camp toward Square Lake,” he said.